ThadeuJose/dnd-example/README.md

+# Drag and Drop Example using React

+This code is from the course [Beautiful and Accessible Drag and Drop with react-beautiful-dnd](https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd) from egghead

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).